jguegant/tech.blog/content/C++/trip-report-cppcon-2018.md

 For instance, this year there was an epic lightning talk battle on [East Const vs West Const](https://arne-mertz.de/2018/05/trailing-return-types-east-const-and-code-style-consistency/) or a touching "Thank You" speech from **Dr. Walter E. Brown**.
 If that sounds interesting to you, you will have to stay awake from 8.30pm to 10.00pm which is where my grudge comes from.
 After absorbing some C++ since roughly 9.00am, and with a pretty strong jetlag (=~9h for central Europeans) you really need to channel all your inner motivation to attend any of these late activities.
-The lightning being such joyfull part of **CppCon**, I would argue that some of them could be moved to an earlier slot in the day...
+The lightning talks being such joyfull part of **CppCon**, I would argue that some of them could be moved to an earlier slot in the day...

 Enough of my pseudo-rant on an almost perfect event and let's continue with some more concrete reporting!